 My Convention Story

-2016 was my 5th Cubs Convention, but my first where I planned ahead of time to get autographs.
+The 2016 Cubs Convention was my 5th, but the first where I planned ahead of time to get autographs.
 I really enjoy the panel presentations, Cubs Bingo and other events, but I realized a lot of the information can be learned later through various news sources so getting autographs seemed to be a unique feature of the convention to take advantage of while the opportunity presented itself.

 Prepare, But Luck Helps!!

 As I mentioned, I planned to get autographs at the 2016 Cubs Convention, but 2015 was actually a much better year for me with autographs.
 I was able to wait in line and have both Addison Russell & Kyle Schwarber sign a baseball.
 I got an autographed picture of Arismendy Alcantara as well.
 For 2016, I did get some good autographs.
 Audrey Acevedo signed my convention pass, I got an autograph from 1984 Gold Glove winner, Bob Dernier, Cubs pitcher, Clayton Richard and their 2016 closer, Hector Rondon.
 It's ironic that I got better autographs in a year that I wasn't planning to collect, but that is sort of how it works out sometime.
 I did attend more presentations in 2016, so that certainly could've had an impact as well.
 So preparation helps to be in a good position to get an autograph but it seems like luck has as much, if not more to do with it than anything.